Living with POTS: Finding Treatment That Supports You

 - Exercise intolerance or full-body exhaustion after basic activity

-Some people experience all of these at once.
-Others cycle through symptoms that flare unpredictably and make it difficult to trust their own body from one hour to the next.
+Some people experience several symptoms at once.
+Others cycle through flares that can feel unpredictable and make it hard to trust how their body will respond from one hour to the next.

-Many patients are first told that these symptoms are due to dehydration, anxiety, or simply being “out of shape.”
-But in reality, these experiences are linked to measurable changes in circulation and nerve function that doctors can observe, if they’re trained to look for them.³
+Many patients are first told these symptoms are due to dehydration, anxiety, or simply being “out of shape.”
+But these experiences can reflect measurable changes in circulation and nervous system signaling that are identifiable when clinicians know what to assess.3

 There are different types of POTS, including: